 I can’t even count how many times I have been asked about turning my popular Spicy BBQ Lentil Loaf into “meatballs”.
 Unfortunately, that mixture is way too wet to form into balls, but it has been on my list to create some veggie “meat” balls for a long time.
 One of my ALL-TIME favorite meals to eat pre-vegan was the classic, Spaghetti and Meatballs.
 Simple, comforting and delicious.
 My husband would always take me to eat at Carrabba’s Italian grill and 9 times out of 10, that is what I would get.

-THE SECRET TO AMAZING VEGAN MEATBALLS
+HOW TO MAKE VEGAN MEATBALLS

 HOW TO OBTAIN A MEATY TEXTURE WITHOUT MEAT